Arjun (2004 film): Production

-The main attraction of the film was the colossal set of Madurai Meenakshi Temple created by art director Padma Sri Thotta Tharani.
+The main attraction of the film was the colossal set of Madurai Meenakshi Temple created by art director Padma Sri Thota Tharani.
 Its details were revealed on 29 September 2003 by the production unit via a press meet.
-Thotta Tharani, along with the director and his team, stayed in Madurai Meenakshi Temple for 15 days.
+Thota Tharani, along with the director and his team, stayed in Madurai Meenakshi Temple for 15 days.
 He drew his sketches to the minute details and replicated them in Hyderabad.
 The initial estimate of the Temple set cost was ₹ 2.5 crores which were supposed to be built in three months.
 But, it took six months with over 500 workers constructing the set.
 The total cost of this set turned out to be ₹ 4 crores.
 This set was constructed in a 5-acre space of Padmalaya Studios near Gandipet.
 This set consist of Gaali Gopuram, Pond and Garbhagudi.
 The set had a lifetime of 3 years with resistance to all types of climatic conditions.
-Thotta Tharani used 90 tons of iron in the construction of this temple set for longevity.
+Thota Tharani used 90 tons of iron in the construction of this temple set for longevity.
 90 tons of iron itself cost around 42 lakhs.
 The pond in the temple has a depth of 3 feet.
 It took five days of continuous filling using five motors to fill the water.
 The Gaali Gopuram is of 130 feet, which is equivalent to the original Gaali Gopuram at Madurai temple.
 A set of temple priests from Madurai came to this set and installed a replica idol of Meenakshi Amman in the Garbhagudi.
 This traditional installation took 8 hours (from 6 am to 2 pm).
 Gunasekhar used 25 powerful generation sets for a song to be shot in the temple in night effect.

 Another set for the exterior of Prakash Raj's house and the streets of Madurai were also created at Padmalaya studios of Gandipet.
 The shooting happened at Padmalaya Studios in these sets for 60 Days which was equivalent to 40% of the film's shoot.
 The song Madura Madura was shot in Day effect while Dum Dumaare was shot in Night Effect at Madurai Temple set.

+One song sequence with Mahesh and Shriya was shot in St. Petersburg in Russia, and another was shot in the Issyk-Kul lake region, Tian Shan mountains, and Ala Archa National Park of Kyrgyzstan.

 Soundtrack

-This film consists of 6 songs, all composed by Mani Sharma: All the Songs were written By Veturi.
+This film consists of six songs, all composed by Mani Sharma.
+All of them were written by Veturi.
+The audio was launched at a floor of Padmalaya Studios on 22 July 2004.